 Great Ajax (AJX) Gets a Buy Rating from Raymond James

-In a report released yesterday, Stephen Laws from Raymond James maintained a Buy rating on Great Ajax (AJX).
-The company’s shares closed last Thursday at $7.97.
+Raymond James analyst Stephen Laws maintained a Buy rating on Great Ajax (AJX) yesterday and set a price target of $11.50.
+The company’s shares closed last Tuesday at $9.49.

-According to TipRanks.com, Laws is a 4-star analyst with an average return of 5.2% and a 57.5% success rate.
-Laws covers the Financial sector, focusing on stocks such as NexPoint Real Estate ate Finance, Colony Credit Real Estate, and Kkr Real Estate Finance.
+According to TipRanks.com, Laws is a 4-star analyst with an average return of 7.7% and a 64.0% success rate.
+Laws covers the Financial sector, focusing on stocks such as NexPoint Real Estate ate Finance, Colony Credit Real Estate, and Broadmark Realty Capital.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Great Ajax.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Great Ajax with a $11.50 average price target.

 See today’s analyst top recommended stocks >>